 As professional jiu-jitsu organizations continue to flourish, new and varied athletic sponsorships are becoming increasingly more common.
 Gone are the days that an avid competitor would be stocked with mere protein shakes, rash guards, and BJJ t-shirts.
 Recovery is an integral part and oft-budgeted component of any jiu-jitsu practitioner’s regimen.
-In correlation with an increasingly tolerant legal landscape coupled with growing evidence about its effectiveness in aiding recovery, CBD products and companies like Organic CBD Nugs are emerging at an unprecedented rate, many of them aligning themselves directly with the jiu-jitsu culture through events like High Rollerz and the Black Belt CBD Invitational.
+In correlation with an increasingly tolerant legal landscape coupled with growing evidence about its effectiveness in aiding recovery, CBD products from companies like Gold Bee are emerging at an unprecedented rate, many of them aligning themselves directly with the jiu-jitsu culture through events like High Rollerz and the Black Belt CBD Invitational.

 Michigan-based Third Coast Health is one such company that has recently sprouted in an effort to integrate itself into the greater CBD market.

 “We started Third Coast because science-backed nutrition and natural ingredients can be an alternative to synthetic prescriptions,” states chief financial and operational manager John E., also a purple belt at Detroit Jiu-Jitsu.

 “Our focus is on Cannabidiol or CBD Oil derived from Hemp.
 CBD Hemp oil is not only all natural, but backed by science.
 It has been confused as something intoxicating for many years, and we intend to change the perception of CBD through education.”